melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 |      total|      246|246      |

-To solve the warning triggered by the testcase pipe-A-cursor-alpha-transparent I needed to develop a feature that was already mapped as TODO: Use the alpha value to blend vaddr\_src with vaddr\_dst instead of overwriting it in blend().
+To solve the warning triggered by the test case pipe-A-cursor-alpha-transparent, I needed to develop an already mapped feature:
+`TODO: Use the alpha value to blend vaddr\_src with vaddr\_dst instead of overwriting it in blend()`.
-This feature showed that another testcase, the pipe-A-cursor-alpha-opaque, had a false-pass.
-Moreover, both testcases related to the composition of the cursor plane with the primary plane were not sufficient to verify the correctness of the composition.
-As a result, I sent IGT a refactoring of the testcases to improve coverage.
+This feature showed that another test case, the pipe-A-cursor-alpha-opaque, had a false-pass.
+Moreover, both test cases related to the composition of the cursor plane with the primary plane were not sufficient to verify the composition's correctness.
+As a result, I sent IGT a refactoring of the test cases to improve coverage.

 The handling of the two failures initially reported were built by the same debugging process.
 However, they had different stories.
 The dpms test case had already been successful in the past, according to a [commit in the git log](https://patchwork.freedesktop.org/patch/247563/).
-It started to fail after a [change](https://patchwork.freedesktop.org/patch/318968/), which was correct, but evidenced the deficiency in the driver.
-For the suspend testcase, there was no report that it worked correctly at some point, but it lacked the same: ensuring that vblank interruptions are occurring for the composition work and CRC captures.
+It started to fail after a [change](https://patchwork.freedesktop.org/patch/318968/), which was correct but evidenced the driver's deficiency.
+There was no report for the suspend test case that it worked correctly at some point, but it lacked the same: ensuring that vblank interruptions are occurring for the composition work and CRC captures.

 The remaining skips are related to:
-1. non-square cursor support, which as far as I know is a very specific feature for Intel drivers.
+1. non-square cursor support.
+Which, as far as I know, is a very specific feature for Intel drivers.
 If this restricted application is confirmed, the right thing to do is moving these test cases to the specific i915 driver test folder.
 2. the test requirement for more than one pipe: "Pipe (B-F) does not exist or not enabled".
-This nedded a more complex work to add support for more than one CRTC.
+This need a more complex work to add support for more than one CRTC.

-I also started examining how to support the real overlay: create a parameter to enable the overlay, enable the third type of plane overlay in addition to the existing primary and cursor, and allow the blending of the three planes, considering that the composition of the ARGB plans will be supported when the alpha-blending patch is merged.
+I also started examining how to support the real overlay:
+* create a parameter to enable the overlay;
+* enable the third type of plane overlay in addition to the existing primary and cursor;
+* and allow the blending of the three planes.

 #### Lessons learned

 1. In one of my first contributions to the VKMS I received feedback, let's say, scary.
-To this day, I have no idea who that person was, and maybe he didn't really want to scare me, but his lack of politeness to say 'That looks horrid' was pretty disheartening for a beginner.
-Lucky for me that I didn't take it so seriously, I continued my journey, started GSoC and realized that the most active developers in the community are very friendly and inclusive.
-I learned a lot and I would like to thank them for all the knowledge and information shared.
+To this day, I have no idea who that person was, and maybe he didn't want to scare me, but his lack of politeness to say 'That looks horrid' was pretty disheartening for a beginner.
+Lucky for me that I didn't take it so seriously, I continued my journey, started GSoC, and realized that the most active developers in the community are very friendly and inclusive.
+I learned a lot, and I would like to thank them for sharing their knowledge and information.

-2. Still related to the previous topic, I have the impression that the less serious developers are those who also don't care much about contribution etiquette and code of conduct.
+2. Still related to the previous topic, I feel that the less serious developers also don't care much about contribution etiquette and code of conduct.
 By unknowing or overlooking the rules of the community, they end up creating discomfort for other developers.
-In the DRM community, I noticed a care in maintaining the community and bringing in new contributors.
+In the DRM community, I noticed care in maintaining the community and bringing in new contributors.
 I did not feel unworthy or discredited in any discussion with the others.
 On the contrary, I felt very encouraged to continue, to learn, and to contribute.

-3. In addition to the diversity of skills, maturity and culture of the developers, the Linux community deals with timezone differences.
+3. In addition to the diversity of skills, maturity, and culture of the developers, the Linux community deals with timezone differences.
 It's crazy to see the energy of the DRI community on IRC channel, even with people sleeping and waking up at random times.
 4. I still don't feel very comfortable talking on the IRC channel, for two
-   reasons: I still take the time to technically understand the subject being discussed and my English is not very good.
-The dialogues I had by e-mail were very useful, it gave me time to think, to check the validity of my ideas before speaking and it was still a record/documentation for future contributions.
+reasons: I always take time to understand the subject being discussed technically, and my English is not very good.
+The dialogues I had by e-mail were very useful.
+It gave me time to think and check the validity of my ideas before speaking.
+It was still a record/documentation for future contributions.
 5. The Linux kernel is very well documented.
 For most questions, there is an answer somewhere in the documentation.
-However, because it is a very large project, it is not always immediate to find the answer.
-In addition, a lot has already been encapsulated and encoded for reuse, so creating something from scratch can often be unnecessary.
+However, it is not always immediate to find the answer because it is an extensible project.
+Besides, a lot has already been encapsulated and encoded for reuse, so creating something from scratch can often be unnecessary.

 #### And after GSoC

 Well, my first, short-term plan is to make a good presentation at XDC 2020.
 In it, I will highlight interesting cases on my project of working on IGT and VKMS together.
-My presentation will be on the first day, September 16, more
+My presentation will be on the first day, September 16; more
 details:

 [VKMS improvements using IGT GPU Tools](https://xdc2020.x.org/event/9/contributions/625/)